Fill your College Details

 Why is it better to use for loop in this case?

 Using a for loop is preferred over a do-while loop in cases like this because it provides a more intuitive and compact structure for iterating through a fixed range of numbers.
-In a factorial calculation, the loop begins with the input number and decrements to 1, making the starting point, stopping condition, and update operation clearly defined in the for loop’s header.
+The loop starts with the input number in a factual calculation, drops to 1, permits the original point, stops the position, and the updated action is explicitly specified in the loop header.

 2. Factorial Using Recursion